-The Thyroid Gland is responsible for metabolism, Body Temperature and Heart Function; it is also associated with behaviour changes in dogs.
-It is the most Common disorder in the Endocrine System and causes genetic implications for breeding.
+The Thyroid Gland not only effects the health of a dog but also the dogs’ Behaviour.
+The Thyroid Gland is responsible for metabolism, Body Temperature and Heart Function.
+It is also associated with behaviour changes in dogs.
+It is the most common disorder in the Endocrine System and causes genetic implications for breeding.

-Hypothyroidism is an underactive gland, where as Hyperthyroidism is an overactive gland.
-The thyroid is located at either side of the throat and stimulated by a Thyroid Stimulating Hormone or TSH for short.
+Hypothyroidism is an underactive gland. the thyroid is located at either side of the throat and stimulated by a Thyroid Stimulating Hormone or TSH for short.

-Hypothyroidism is the most common disorder in dogs, 80% comes from Autoimmune Lymphocytic Thyroiditis.
-Autoimmune diseases are when the immune systems attacks itself, it mistakes healthy cells as damaged and starts to wipe them out,
+Hypothyroidism is the most common disorder in dogs.
+80% comes from Autoimmune Lymphocytic Thyroiditis.
+Autoimmune diseases are when the immune systems attacks itself.
+It mistakes healthy cells for damaged cells and starts to wipe them out.

 Breeds reported to be predisposed include the Golden Retriever, Doberman Pinscher, Irish Setter, Miniature Schnauzer, Dachshund, Cocker Spaniel, and Airedale Terrier.
 There does not appear to be a sex predilection, but spayed females appear to have a higher risk of developing hypothyroidism than intact females.

-Hypothyroidism will slow the metabolism down, due to poor oxygen levels in the cells, there is not enough TSH or Cortizol available, this will cause symptoms of lethargy, weight gain, dry flaky skin, it can cause reproductive problems in female dogs, Seizures and mental dullness are other symptoms.
+Hypothyroidism will slow the metabolism down.
+Due to poor oxygen levels in the cells, there is not enough TSH or Cortisol available.
+This will cause symptoms of lethargy, weight gain and dry flaky skin.
+It can cause reproductive problems in female dogs.
+Seizures and mental dullness are other symptoms.

-Hyperthyroidism on the other hand, will cause more TSH production, which will cause excess energy, just thinking about that can be worrying, it can cause Jitters in the dog, increased heart rate, the same in humans, ADHD in Human Children, has also been associated with Hyperthyroidism, shaking due to the excess energy.
-Weight loss and nervousness are other symptoms, its like the dog is in constant fight or flight, this could be dangerous and the cause of aggression in some dogs, so a vet would need to be seen as soon as any new behaviour is noticed, especially with any of the above symptoms,
+Hyperthyroidism, on the other hand, will cause more TSH production, which will cause excess energy.
+Just thinking about that can be worrying, it can cause Jitters in the dog, and increased heart rate.
+The same effects for humans, ADHD in Human Children, has also been associated with Hyperthyroidism.
+Shaking due to the excess energy, weight loss and nervousness are other symptoms.
+Its as if the dog is in constant fight or flight.
+This can be dangerous and can be the cause of aggression in some dogs.
+A Vet needs to be seen as soon as any new behaviour is noticed, especially with any of the above symptoms.

-A vet should be seen with any behaviour changes in the dog.
+A vet should be seen when any behaviour changes are noticed with the dog.

-Early diagnosis is imperative as when the symptoms have appeared the Gland is usually already damaged, noticing even the slightest physical or behavioural change could save a dogs life.
+Early diagnosis is imperative.
+When the symptoms have appeared the Gland is usually already damaged.
+Noticing even the slightest physical or behavioural change could save a dog’s life.